sebarmeli/JS-Redirection-Mobile-Site/README.md

 - redirection_paramName : parameter to pass in the querystring of the URL to avoid the redirection (the value must be equal to "false" to avoid redirection).
 Default value is "mobile_redirect".
 Eg: http://domain.com?mobile_redirect=false
 It's also the name of the item in the localStorage (or cookie name) used to avoid mobile redirection.
 - cookie_hours : number of hours the cookie needs to exist after redirection to desktop site.
 "1" is the default value.
-- ipad_redirection : boolean value that enables/disables(default) the redirection for the iPad.
-Default:"false".
+- tablet_redirection : boolean value that enables/disables(default) the redirection for tablet such as iPad, Samsung Galaxy Tab, Kindle or Motorola Xoom. - Default:false.
 The value needs to be a string (so wrapped in double or single quotes).
-- beforeredirection_callback : callback launched before the redirection happens
+- beforeredirection_callback : if specified, callback launched before the redirection happens.
+If a falsy value is returned from the callback the redirection doesn't happen.

 Below you can see an example that can clarify on how to use the script to redirect the user to "http://mobile.domain.com" from "http://domain.com":